 Do: Add enhanced features.

 Help your users see their output data by showing it in eye-catching charts or graphs.
 Yep, data visualization!
 You can even design them to update in real-time as the users enter new variables into the main fields.
 This can allow your user to consider data from different angles, giving them a well-rounded understanding of what they’re trying to learn.

 And to really boost your user’s experience, make it personal.
 When it comes to money, people hold their trust close to the vest.
 But if you ask certain questions to get more information about your user, you can show them more options that are relevant to their situation.
 Giving them a customized view can give them a sense of trust, knowing that you’re emphasizing helping them find the best solution for their problem.

-While a calculator is just a fraction of what your product has to offer, guaranteeing it’s the best one out there can solidify your standings as a Fintech product to watch.
+A calculator is just a fraction of what your product has to offer.
+But guaranteeing it’s the best one out there only increases your trustworthiness as a Fintech product.
 That’s something you can count on.